 - A circle's size is proportional to the sales of the industry.

-- The x-axis represents the # of companies in each 4-digit NAICS industry.
+- The x-axis represents the number of companies in each 4-digit NAICS industry.

 - On the y-axis you see the market share of all but the top 50 companies.
 So for industries up near 90% on the y-axis, the top 50 companies represent only 10% of the market (highly fragmented).
 Conversely, in industries near 10% on the y-axis, the top 50 companies represent nearly 90% of the revenue.

 In the upper right of the diagram, you see fragmented verticals with many SMBs.
 This is Vertical SMB SaaS Heaven.
-For example, the restaurant industry is off the chart way to the right (500,000+ restaurants).
-It really is heaven for vertical SMB SaaS—just ask Toast, Olo, DoorDash, and UberEats.
+For example, the restaurant industry is off the chart way to the right with 500,000+ restaurants.
+There is a reason this sector is home to so many VSV success stories like Toast, Olo, DoorDash, and UberEats.

 Vertical SMB SaaS Heaven

 Let's take a closer look at the highly fragmented, large SMB markets.
-In the chart below, the axes are the same, but I'm:
+In the chart below, the axes are the same, but I'm making a few changes:

-In this chart, you can see restaurants (and bars) in blue.
-The red circles the various types of healthcare practitioners who operate outside of large hospital networks.
-Green circles represent the trades related to the entire life cycle of a building: from construction to maintenance.
+In this chart, you can see restaurants and bars in blue.
+The red circles are the various types of healthcare practitioners who operate outside of large hospital networks.
+Green circles represent the trades related to the entire life cycle of a building, from construction to maintenance.
 In purple are auto dealers.

 None of this may immediately surprise you.
-After all, we all know that there are no small airlines!
-Still, I found it interesting to see the actual numbers.
-I knew, for instance, both florists and personal care services (barbers, nail salons, etc) are fragmented industries, but the latter are 10x the size of the former.
+After all, we know that there are no small airlines!
+But it’s still interesting to see the actual numbers.
+For instance, both florists and personal care services (barbers, nail salons, etc) are fragmented industries—but the latter are 10x the size of the former.

-One could imagine an ambitious, young analyst (I am neither) comparing the size of vertical SMB SaaS businesses created in each vertical relative to the market opportunities presented here.
-This analysis would help you determine where there is potential growth left in an existing market or how big the opportunity is for a new player in a new vertical.
-If you are interested in learning more about the pattern of growing a Vertical SaaS business, you can check out our Win, Expand, Extend model here.
+One could imagine a young, time-rich analyst (we are neither) comparing the size of vertical SMB SaaS businesses created in each vertical relative to the market opportunities presented here.
+This analysis would help you determine where there is potential growth left in an existing market, or how big the opportunity is for a new player in a new vertical.

 Share your thoughts